Infinix launches Hot 10S Series gaming smartphone

 With user data protection and privacy as a priority, two key systems have been implemented into the Hot 10S.
 X-Proof secures the screen from behind so that users screens won’t be snooped on easily in public.
 All user data on the device stays on the device and is never uploaded to the cloud.

 The Hot 10S features an AI portrait enhancing 8MP front camera to capture sharp images.
-This camera is the first in the HOT series to offer eye-tracking autofocus, auto-blur videos and face beautification, empowering users to capture the perfect shot.
+This camera is the first in the series to offer eye-tracking autofocus, auto-blur videos and face beautification, empowering users to capture the perfect shot.

 The Hot 10S also features a nightscape 48MP rear HD camera that allows users to take images and videos in both day and night.
 The 240FPS slow-motion shooting also helps users capture smooth movements for the perfect action shot.